aidantr/FuzzyCRegression.jl/docs/src/package.md

 - `summarize`: summarize model results
 - `vcov`: variance-covariance matrix of the coefficient estimates

-For example, to plot the distribution of coefficients on SepalLength from the previous example:
+For example, to plot the distribution of coefficients on SepalLength from the previous fitted model:

 ```julia
 SepalWidth_coefs = distribution(fcr_model,"SepalWidth")